freddmannen/.github/profile/README.md

 Our efforts are separated into three sub-organizations:
 * **Product**: builds core infrastructure and ecosystem tooling that redefines the block production supply chain.
 This includes [MEV-Boost](https://boost.flashbots.net/), [BuilderNet](https://buildernet.org/), [Rollup-Boost](https://github.com/flashbots/rollup-boost), [Protect RPC](https://docs.flashbots.net/flashbots-protect/overview), and [SUAVE](https://writings.flashbots.net/the-future-of-mev-is-suave).
 * **Research**: an open, transparent, and [collaborative research effort](https://github.com/flashbots/mev-research) that explores MEV market dynamics and blockchain design challenges at the intersection of economics, security, and cryptography.
 To fuel the collaborative nature of our research, anybody can submit a [Flashbots Research Proposal](https://github.com/flashbots/mev-research/blob/main/process.md) (FRPs) and might become eligible for a grant.
+See also the [Flashbots Research Problem Database](https://flashbots.notion.site/21f6b4a0d87680a2b08dca1eda93ff6f?v=21f6b4a0d87681ddb959000c44242e52) for a catalog of our efforts, from early-stage ideas to completed work.
 * **Coordination**: an organizational effort to streamline operational processes, interface with external teams in the ecosystem and scale ourselves to maximize our impact.

 Flashbots Research and Product are tightly-coupled dual engines that propel our organization forward in a phased approach: